aryanmathur1/Time-Machine/README.md

 ---

+## 🏆 Awards

+This application was initially created for the Academies of Loudoun's 2025 AcademiesHacks Hackathon.
+We placed 2nd best overall hack, and won a Nintendo Switch Lite for each team member!

+---

 ## ✨ Inspiration

 Time management has become an increasingly major problem in the 21st century.
 Missed deadlines, low-quality work, and rising stress levels are symptoms of disorganized routines and poor time allocation.
 We wanted to help people regain control.